yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

             terminationGracePeriodSeconds: 30
     ```

-1. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server
+2. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server.

-1. Create a text file called web.service.yml using Vim and copy and paste the following text into the editor
+3. Create a text file called web.service.yml using Vim and copy and paste the following text into the editor:

     ```yaml
     apiVersion: v1